undur/vermilingua-maven-plugin/README.md

 </plugin>
 ```

-The `<woresourcesFolderName>` configuration parameter is to keep
+The `<woresourcesFolderName>` configuration parameter is for compatibility
-compatibility with current projects.
-This plugin defaults to use the
+with `wolifecycle-maven-plugin`.
+Without it, `vermilingua` defaults to
-folder `src/main/woresources` for WebObjects bundle resources, rather
+`src/main/woresources` for WebObjects bundle resources, rather
-than the `src/main/resources` folder.
+than `src/main/resources`, allowing that folder to serve it's designated standard
+maven purpose, which is to keep java classpath resources.

 ## Differences from `wolifecycle-maven-plugin`

 * Patternsets are not supported
 * No support for building WAR files (servlet projects).